PhD students discussing the PIER Graduate Week's programme. Photograph: Marta Mayer/DESY

 Poster size & design notes: 0,90 m x 1,20 m (width x height, portrait format).
 See below for poster design notes and template.
 Participants from other research centers, groups or universities are invited to use their own design.

-The venue of the PIER Graduate Week, the Center for Free-Electron Laser Science (CFEL, building 99), is within easy walking distance.
+The venue of the PIER Graduate Week, the Center for Free-Electron Laser Science (CFEL, building 99), is within easy walking distance from the DESY Guesthouses.

 Local organising committee: